Huckstep: History

+A company of the Women's Army Corps arrived at Camp Huckstep on 16 June 1944 and was assigned to the Middle East Service Command.

+In 1948, the camp was used to intern Jews who were arrested for their alleged support of Zionism.
+It is estimated that a total of 600 Jews were held there.
 Later, the camp was used by the Egyptian Armed Forces and other Egyptian government bodies.
 It has been used for many prisoners, including Communists, Muslim Brotherhood members, and others, such as Palestinian writer Mohamed Ali Eltaher.

 On September 23, 2021, The base was renamed the Mohamed Hussein Tantawi military base in honor of the late Egyptian commander-in-chief of the Egyptian Armed Forces, in recognition of his achievements.

 Currently, the camp houses a recruitment center for soldiers from the greater Cairo region, a prison, and other facilities.